wanjohiryan/warp/README.md

  - Add uinput support:
     - [ ] keyboard and mouse
     - [ ] gamepads
+ - [ ] Access warp instances remotely (currently only works on localhost unless you use Traefik)
 # Special Thanks
 This project could not have been possible without the great work done by: